The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Introduction

 To investigate dynamical properties of nonadiabatic systems, mapping methods are often utilised to approximate correlation functions of the form,

 where $e^{-\beta \hat{H}}$ is the quantum Boltzmann distribution at inverse temperature, $\beta = 1/ k_B T$, $\hat{A}$ and $\hat{B}$ are operators and $Z$ is the partition function given by,

-To approximate these, many molecular dynamics trajectories are required to ensure that enough phase-space is sampled.
+To approximate these, many trajectories are required to ensure that enough phase-space is sampled.
 Therefore, we need accurate propagation algorithms.\cite{Cook2023}

-For Hamiltonian systems, algorithms can be \emph{symplectic} which arises from exact Hamiltonian or sub-Hamiltonian integration and results in no/little energy drift over time when propagating the dynamics.\cite{Leimkuhler2005} This is also advantageous for methods that have a phase-factor as a symplectic integrator aids convergence.\cite{Church2018, Bonella2001, Miller1970} Although many algorithms have been developed for the MMST Hamiltonian,\cite{Church2018, Kelly2012, Richardson2017, Wang1999} a recent study has shown that the MInt algorithm is the only rigorously symplectic integrator.\cite{Church2018, Cook2023} As far as we are aware, no such algorithm has been proposed for the spin-mapping representation.\cite{Runeson2019} While an angle-based algorithm has been utilised for the spin-mapping Hamiltonian, it is known to have instabilities and it was subsequently suggested that to obtain symplectic propagation, one should transform into MMST variables and propagate with the MInt algorithm before transforming back.\cite{bossionNonadiabaticMappingDynamics2022, Bossion2021, Runeson2020} Therefore, we believe it would be advantageous to be able to propagate the spin-variables directly for the spin-mapping Hamiltonian to reduce both the computational cost and the opportunity for errors to arise.
+For Hamiltonian systems, algorithms can be \emph{symplectic} which arises from exact Hamiltonian or sub-Hamiltonian integration and results in little/no energy drift over time when propagating the dynamics.\cite{Leimkuhler2005} This is also advantageous for methods that have a phase-factor as a symplectic integrator aids convergence.\cite{Church2018, Bonella2001, Miller1970} Although many algorithms have been developed for the MMST Hamiltonian,\cite{Church2018, Kelly2012, Richardson2017, Wang1999} a recent study has shown that the Momentum Integral (MInt) algorithm is the only rigorously symplectic integrator.\cite{Church2018, Cook2023} As far as we are aware, no such algorithm has been proposed for the spin-mapping representation.\cite{Runeson2019} While an angle-based algorithm has been utilised for the spin-mapping Hamiltonian, it is known to have instabilities and it was subsequently suggested that to obtain symplectic propagation, one should sample MMST variables from the hypersphere and propagate with the MInt algorithm.\cite{bossionNonadiabaticMappingDynamics2022, Bossion2021, Runeson2020} We believe it would be advantageous to remain in the spin-mapping representation by direct propagation of the spin-variables rather than introduce redundant DoF.
 Other algorithms have been suggested for general spin-systems,\cite{tranchidaMassivelyParallelSymplectic2018, prasadNewSymplecticIntegrator2023, Ivanov2013, lubichSymplecticIntegrationPostNewtonian2010, mclachlanSymplecticIntegratorsSpin2014, frank_geometric_1997, huangSymplecticSpinLatticeDynamics2025} but many assume a separable Hamiltonian, use a Split-Liouvillian approximation (which we later show results in a loss of symplecticity for the spin-mapping Hamiltonian) or are not applicable to a system with a non-trivial coupling between the nuclear and electronic DoF.
 Hence, we do not consider them further in this work.